 Cold wallets are physical digital storage wallets not connected to the internet, also known as offline wallets.
 Many crypto enthusiasts opt for cold wallets as they are more secure than digital wallets.
 Stealing from a cold wallet would require physical possession or access to the cold wallet.

 In your wallet you’ll be able to see your NFT, however the NFT is not stored in your wallet, it is stored on the blockchain.
 The wallet provides access to your NFTs, which is done through providing a private key to your wallet address, which allows you, the owner, to authorise transactions.

 To learn more about crypto storage, we’ve put together a piece to help you understand why most prefer to withdraw their assets from exchanges or marketplaces.

 Now you’ve minted your NFT or NFT collection, congrats, it’s been published to the blockchain.
-You may then want to withdraw your NFT to your wallet, which will publish another transaction on the blockchain and you may also be subject to paying more gas fees for this to occur.
+Let’s assume you do not want to sell NFT art, you just want to hold it.
+In that case, you may then want to withdraw your NFT to your wallet, which will publish another transaction on the blockchain and you may also be subject to paying more gas fees for this to occur.

 Make sure to put the right address in when you withdraw your NFT – it’s can be a stressful affair for even the most seasoned crypto investor.